You are using an outdated browser. Please upgrade your browser to improve your experience.

 Last week, the day before the 2024 UK election, I was part of a roundtable discussion in Paris that included several government mandated bodies* along with banking and asset management practitioners from UK, France and Germany.
 The agenda was to discuss best practice in creating and analysing transition plans and climate action.

 With election campaigns in both UK and France apparently paying relatively little attention to this area, and with continued mixed signals around the commitment to climate actions from regions, governments and corporates, this was a timely discussion, and it was refreshing to hear some publishers of climate transition plans argue that their ambition was underpinned by expected future competitiveness.
-Below I outline my key reflections and takeways.
+Below I outline my key reflections and takeaways.

 Culture matters